ongmingyang/some-max-cut/README.md

 2 3
 ```

 Represents the complete graph on three vertices.
+A list of sample graphs are
+available in the directory `sample`

 Tests
 -----